joeyparrish/kinetoscope/firmware/README.md

 #define SECRET_WIFI_PASS "Put your WiFi password here, or blank if none needed"
 ```

-The firmware cannot be compiled without this.
-To disable WiFi and require a
-wired connection, leave these blank.
+If you don't, the firmware will only be able to use a wired connection.

 ## Compile firmware